The wake-up call

 Official agencies have neglected clarification work in this field for long.
 Cults are not merely nuisances, but exploitative and dangerous to some.
 As professor Alan W. Scheflin has pointed out there are no legitimate treatments that are scientifically validated that appear in peer review journals, although they may be effective clinically, and "There is no reason why people who are true victims of mind control . . . should not receive treatment when they need it or want it."
 It is time to investigate cults and their impact, Scheflin further says, and "These subjects are incredibly unappetizing and very difficult to grapple with."

-People enter for different reasons apart from getting fooled or tricked.
-Many could benefit from knowing beforehand if the groups that seem appealing, have clear marks of cults, and then stay away.
+People enter for different reasons.
+Some could benefit from knowing beforehand if the groups that seem appealing, have clear marks of cults, and then refrain from entering to one's future harm.

 There are three avenues to look into or combine to be able to get an informed idea of whether a fellowship seems to be a cult or not: